thewchan/uxf/README.md

 `value` (the string representation of the type's value).
 And correspondingly, any UXF writer will write out any `UType` in the form shown.

+Naturally, you could post-process the data you read to transform ``UType``s into the types you want, and pre-process the data you read to transform your non-UXF types into ``UType``s.
+Or you could just use your UXF library's ``UType``s as-is.

+Note that in many cases _ttypes_ can be easier to work with (and more compact) than _utypes_.

 ## Examples